ironicbadger/pms-wiki/docs/03-installation/index.md

 The "old" [manual installation guide for Ubuntu](manual-install-ubuntu.md) remains public mostly for posterity and because it's insanely detailed covering every step of building an Ubuntu system from scratch.

-!!! success "Is Ubuntu the right choice for me?"
+!!! success "Ubuntu is the right choice for you if:"
-    Ubuntu is the right choice for your PMS installation if:

     1. You're already running it and are happy with it
     2. You want a faster update cycle than Proxmox provides